Chart Color Schemes

 Sandy Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Sandy Beach's population showed low cultural diversity, with 88.7% being citizens, 85.6% born in Australia, and 89.6% speaking English only at home.
-Christianity was the predominant religion, comprising 36.9%.
-Notably, the 'Other' category was overrepresented at 6.5%, compared to the Rest of NSW average of 0.8%.
+Sandy Beach's cultural diversity was assessed as below average, with 88.7% of residents being citizens, 85.6% born in Australia, and 89.6% speaking English exclusively at home.
+Christianity is the predominant religion in Sandy Beach, accounting for 36.9% of its population.
+The category 'Other' is notably overrepresented, comprising 6.5%, compared to Regional NSW's average of 0.8%.

 Frequently Asked Questions - Diversity